BestTimesToVisit.com Logo

 Atlanta BeltLine: Urban Exploration

-Explore this repurposed railway corridor, now a dynamic network of trails, art installations, and burgeoning neighborhoods.
-Rent a bike or simply walk, stopping to admire the street art and enjoy the lively atmosphere.
+Explore this repurposed railway corridor, now a vibrant path for walking, biking, and enjoying public art.
+Rent a bike and cycle along the BeltLine, stopping at the various parks and art installations.
 Check the BeltLine website for events and festivals.

 World of Coca-Cola: Sweet History